 What radius mileage wise do you want to travel from Dublin since I can't ascertain do you mean the whole of Ireland or within a certain radius near Dublin.
 Foir the moment I'll take it you mean the latter but you can correct me if I'm wrong.

 1. I would consider the top attaction to be Glendalough meaning the Glen of the Two Lakes.
 It is situated in County Wicklow perhaps an hour or less drive from Dublin.
 If you're driving it is worth heading over the mountains atleast one way to get there, just don't get lost and don't try it in the dead of winter if there is any danger of snow.
 Motorists have got stranded up there.
 You can return by a relatively flattish road which will connect with the motorway back to Dublin.
 You could head over the mountains by Glencree which has a German war cemetery & then over the Sally Gap.
 You could return a different route over the mountains by the Wicklow Gap.
 Bring walking shoes because the walking there is tremendous.
 By the south lake you've got a boardwalk & by the upper lake, which is even more spectacular, you have a well maintained path which brings you to a deserted mining village.
 There is a roundtower there, an interpretatuve centre, an old graveyard, a sprinkling of places to buy souvenirs & a nice hotel if you want to stay there or be fed & watered.
 There is also a very nice hostel there for those on a budget.
 If you travel the flattish road, stop at Roundwood (the road over the Sally Gap can also be accessed from here) & eat at the Roundwood Inn in the room next to the bar.
 It is run by a Swiss man and the menu gas a continental feel about it.
 The chicken & chips are to die for & the're not expensive.
 Alternatively across the road they do a very nice carvery.
 If you cannot drive, a private bus company called St Kevins Bus has a monopoly on the route but it won;t bring you over the spectacular mountains & you'll miss out on alot.
 If you want to overnight, taking this bus makes sense if you can't drive.
-Alternatively you could do a day coach tour which will bring you over the mountains. over 5 years ago
+Alternatively you could do a day coach tour which will bring you over the mountains. almost 6 years ago

 2. Hot on the heels of Glendalough is the pretty village of Enniskerry and nearby Powerscourt House.
 The village can be reached by public bus from Dublin, think it's the 44.
 It has nice eateries such as Poppies cafe, a few pubs & Summerhill House Hotel.
 Powerscourt Demesne is a short walk and the walk through the grounds up to the house is beautiful.
 The grounds have a golf club, the Ritz Carlton Hotel with a restaurant endorsed by Gordon Ramsey.
 The house itself has a tour of the house, beautiful gardens, quirky shops, a self service restaurant and an adjacent garden shop.